 Why Should You Have Your Tires Rotated?

-Tire rotations need to happen to make sure your tires are wearing evenly.
+Tire rotations need to happen frequently to ensure that your tires are wearing evenly.
 Over time, your different tires are exposed to specific angles of the road, which causes uneven wear on the treads.
 If they aren’t rotated, your car could eventually drive unevenly altogether.
 This is especially important for balanced handling.
 If your car’s tires have different levels of tread (typically the back will have more than the front), than you are going to experience difficulty in an emergency situation (like wet or frozen roads).

 Tires can also experience tire cupping, which happens when there’s uneven wear and tear on the tire’s surface.
 It’s pretty easy to spot; if your tire has uneven patterning and smoother surfaces, that’s an easy sign of tire cupping.
 Tire cupping can cause noises and rumbling sounds that aren’t pleasant to listen to while driving.
 Consistent tire rotation, however, can avoid this annoyance.

 How Much Does it Cost to Have Tires Rotated?

 Tire rotations typically cost $20 to $45 depending on where you go and what kind of services you add on to the job.
 Some shops will provide free tire rotation if you purchased the tires there but be sure to see if they offer free tire rotation before buying tires.